KaineRecycler/Offline-Browser-For-Windows-PC/README.md

 There are 3 projects in the solution:

-- **OfflineWebsiteViewer**.
+- **OfflineWebsiteBrowser**.
 The application itself.
 If you will build it it will generate executables and dlls for x86 or x64 platform in `/bin` folder.
 -  **Installer**.
 WIX Installer project for the application.
 It will generate an `.msi` package for the application.
 It includes installation to Program Files directory and all shortcut defenitions and file mappings.
 Note that it doesn't include any UI and requirement packages.
 It is configured to build only `x86 Release` version of application but you can change it manually.
 - **InstallBootstrapper**.
 This is WIX bootstrapper project.
 It references installer's `.msi` package and requirements and builds into ready for user 'installer.exe'.